Douglas C-47 Skytrain: Postwar era

-The United States Air Force's Strategic Air Command had Skytrains in service from 1946 through 1967.
+The United States Air Force's Strategic Air Command had Skytrains in service from 1946 to 1967.
 The US Air Force's 6th Special Operations Squadron was flying the C-47 until 2008.

 With all of their aircraft and pilots having been part of the Indian Air Force prior to independence, both the Indian Air Force and Pakistan Air Force used C-47s to transport supplies to their soldiers fighting in the Indo-Pakistan War of 1947.

 After World War II, thousands of surplus C-47s were converted to civilian airline use, some remaining in operation in 2012, as well as being used as private aircraft.

+In October 1956, a U.S. Navy R4D-5L named Que Sera Sera landed at the South Pole in Antarctica.
+This was the first time humans had been at the pole since 1912 (see Robert F. Scott's British Antarctic Expedition).

 Vietnam War

-Several C-47 variations were used in the Vietnam War by the United States Air Force, including three advanced electronic-warfare variations, which sometimes were called "electric gooneys" designated EC-47N, EC-47P, or EC-47Q depending on the engine used.
+Several C-47 variants were used in the Vietnam War by the United States Air Force, including three advanced electronic-warfare variations, which sometimes were called "electric gooneys" designated EC-47N, EC-47P, or EC-47Q depending on the engine used.
 In addition, HC-47s were used by the 9th Special Operations Squadron to conduct psychological warfare operations over South Vietnam and Laos.
 Miami Air International, Miami International Airport was a USAF military depot used to convert the commercial DC-3s/C-47s into military use.
 They came in as commercial aircraft purchased from third-world airlines and were completely stripped, rebuilt, and reconditioned.
 Long-range fuel tanks were installed, along with upgraded avionics and gun mounts.
 They left as first-rate military aircraft headed for combat in Vietnam in a variety of missions.
 EC-47s were also operated by the Vietnamese, Laotian, and Cambodian Air Forces.
 A gunship variation, using three 7.62 mm miniguns, designated AC-47 "Spooky", often nicknamed "Puff the magic dragon", also was deployed.

+USAF retirement

+In June 1975 the USAF retired the last C-47 in service.
+In the US Navy and Marine Corps, the McDonnell Douglas DC-9 airliner in U.S. Navy service was named the C-9B Skytrain II in honor of the C-47 Skytrain.

+The USMC (United States Marine Corps) operated two C-47s in the United States at MCAS Yuma until at least 1978 and two in Japan at MCAS Iwakuni until at least 1980.